 - a person who releases another from blame or debt

 These definitions are loaded, and God dynamically displays them all in Hosea.
 Take a glimpse at the book’s key themes, and read it on your own with new eyes.
-The book’s language may appear rough, but its picture of redemption is striking and full of God’s steadfast love.
+The book’s language may appear rough around the edges, but its picture of redemption is a striking foreshadowing of Jesus and testimony of God’s steadfast love.

 Hosea’s Personal Drama (Chapters 1-3)

-To start the book, the Lord tells the prophet Hosea to marry a woman named Gomer, who will symbolize God’s people Israel straying into spiritual idolatry and rebellion.
+To start the book, the Lord tells the prophet Hosea to marry a woman named Gomer.
+She will symbolize God’s people Israel straying into spiritual idolatry and rebellion.

-Despite her marriage, Gomer tragically goes wandering, seeking to satisfy her desires with false gods, other men and material excess – becoming an adulteress.
-Hosea 2:5
+After their marriage, Gomer tragically goes wandering, seeking to satisfy her desires with false gods, other men and material excess – becoming an adulteress (Hosea 2:5).

-Her exuberant dream crashes to a halt when the woman finds herself a penniless, hopeless slave, and in debt to her lovers – similar to what Israel will suffer from its sin.
+Her exuberant dream crashes to a halt when she finds herself a penniless, hopeless slave, and in debt to her lovers – similar to the hole Israel is digging with its sin.

-It is in this rock-bottom situation that the Lord again speaks in grace, commanding Hosea to remain faithful, to buy Gomer back to again be his own!
+It is in this rock-bottom situation that the Lord speaks in grace, commanding Hosea to remain faithful – to buy Gomer back to again be his own!
 To imagine such a scene is nothing short of shocking.

-The prophet redeems Gomer, returning her to a place of honor despite her shame, and God promises to love Israel in the same way.
-Hosea 3:1
+The prophet goes to the slave market and redeems Gomer, returning her to a place of dignity despite her heavy shame, and God promises to love Israel in the same way (Hosea 3:1).

 We are people that have gone astray, yearning for fulfillment in empty places, abandoning the One who loves us most – our Creator.
-We are lost sinners.
+We are sinners wandering in a wasteland.